Alter Ego (Lisa album): Promotion and release

 On February 18, Lisa announced the launch of her comic company Lalisa Comics in partnership with Zero Zero Entertainment.
-The company's first release will be a limited edition 56-page graphic novel titled Alter-Ego: The Official Comic, a companion piece to the album authored by Lisa and illustrated by Minomiyabi set for release on March 24.
+The company's first release on March 24 was a limited edition 56-page graphic novel titled Alter-Ego: The Official Comic, a companion piece to the album authored by Lisa and illustrated by Minomiyabi.
 On February 21, Lisa posted a video revealing the album tracklist, in which she takes a seat with her different alter egos over a snippet of the song "Fxck Up the World".
 Alter Ego was released on February 28 as a standard 12-track album on streaming, digital platforms, CD and vinyl as well as a 15-track album with three bonus tracks on streaming and digital platforms only.
 It was available across nine CD variants, all containing collectibles with some being randomised, six deluxe boxed sets containing a CD and a branded piece of clothing, and two vinyl variants.
 A limited digital 19-track edition titled Thank You Lilies was released exclusively on Lisa's official webstore containing the Victoria's Secret versions of "Rockstar" and "Moonlit Floor (Kiss Me)", the Purple Disco Machine remix of "Born Again", and a voice note from Lisa titled "Thank You Lilies".

 The album's release date coincided with the running airdates of the third season of the HBO TV series The White Lotus, where Lisa made her acting debut.
 As a result, Lisa has extensively promoted her album together with her role on the series, providing interviews with online and radio talk shows, such as Hot Ones, Woody FM, Vogues What's in My Bag?, and BBC Radio 1.
 She has also been featured on interviews with publications including Vanity Fair, The Wall Street Journal, Elle, and Billboard, the last of which featured her on ten different covers around the world as the publication's first-ever global cover star.
 On May 29, a documentary film about Lisa was announced to be in production from Sony Music Vision.
 Directed by Sue Kim, the film chronicles the artist's life and solo career for the previous year.